Jambalaya Soup is an easy and soul-satisfying soup recipe. Slightly thick and perfectly spicy, it's a delicious taste of the south!

 jambalaya-soup-iowagirleats-07

-Once the vegetables are tender, sprinkle in 3 Tablespoons gluten-free flour (I used brown rice flour) over the meat and vegetables then stir to combine and cook for 2 minutes.
-You could use all-purpose flour here if you don’t need to eat gluten-free.
+Once the vegetables are tender, sprinkle in 3 Tablespoons gluten-free flour (or AP if not GF) over the meat and vegetables then stir to combine and cook for 2 minutes.

 jambalaya-soup-iowagirleats-08

-Slowly add splashes from a 32oz carton gluten-free chicken broth while stirring to create a smooth sauce then add a 28oz can crushed tomatoes, 2 cups water, and 2 bay leaves.
+Slowly add splashes from a 6 cups gluten-free chicken broth while stirring to create a smooth sauce then add a 28oz can crushed tomatoes, and 2 bay leaves.

 jambalaya-soup-iowagirleats-09